-You'll need to have your official paperwork submitted to verify your education and foreign license before you are accepted into the Foreign Architect Path.
-All forms and transcripts must be submitted in English.
+You'll need to have your official documents submitted to verify your education and international license before you are accepted into the International Architect Path.
+All forms and transcripts must be submitted in English, per NCARB's translation requirements.

-Foreign License: Complete Part A of the Credential Verification Form (available at ncarb.org/foreign), which is used to verify the architecture license issued by your country.
-Then, your registration/license/credentialing authority for your foreign architecture license (not your university) will complete Part B. They will submit the final form to NCARB.
+• International License: Complete Part A of the Credential Verification Form (available at ncarb.org/international-applicants), which is used to verify the architecture license issued by your country's official credentialing authority.
+Then, your registration/license/credentialing authority who issued your license to practice architecture (not your university) will complete Part B. They will submit the final form to NCARB.